Diane Munday: ALRA and the Abortion Act 1967

 With the ascent of the Labour government in 1964 and the appointment of Harold Wilson as the Prime Minister, the ALRA sent a delegation to Frank Soskice, the new Home Secretary, requesting a change to the abortion law.
 However, at the time, the Labour Party was not at all unanimously supportive of abortion (not least because a significant element of Labour's voter base in urban areas were working-class Catholic Irish diaspora who were strongly opposed to it, aside from a general taboo against abortion in society already) and the ALRA was told that this was a highly sensitive issue and that as there was no significant public demand, the government would not address it.
 Munday was told that the proposition was “too middle-class Hampstead” and that she had to prove demand from ordinary women.
-Thus, the ALRA decided to ramp up their campaign to manufacture a consensus and Munday personally targeted women's organisations, particularly "respectable" ones such as the National Council of Women of Great Britain (known to be fairly socially conservative) and over the space of a few years, Munday trained a network of women to address such meetings, which grew larger and larger, cluminating in a meeting at the Free Trade Hall in Manchester.
+Thus, the ALRA decided to ramp up their campaign to manufacture a consensus and Munday personally targeted women's organisations, particularly "respectable" ones such as the National Council of Women of Great Britain (known to be fairly socially conservative) and over the space of a few years, Munday trained a network of women to address such meetings, which grew larger and larger, culminating in a meeting at the Free Trade Hall in Manchester.

 The specific aim of the ALRA was to encourage the general public to lobby Members of Parliament to table an early day motion to amend the Offences Against the Person Act 1861, so that a pregnant women can request an abortion on demand (for any reason) and that this be provided by the National Health Service as a tax-payer funded fully legal service.
-The ALRA also sent out questionnaires to prospective Members of Parliament asking them if they would consider instroducing a bill to change abortion law, if elected: one of the candidates who ticked "yes" was David Steel, a 28-year-old who was elected as an MP in 1965 for the Liberal Democrats.
+The ALRA also sent out questionnaires to prospective Members of Parliament asking them if they would consider introducing a bill to change abortion law, if elected: one of the candidates who ticked "yes" was David Steel, a 28-year-old who was elected as an MP in 1965 for the Liberal Democrats.